dice-cyfronet/atmosphere/doc/api/appliance_sets.md

 ## New appliance set

-Creates a new appliance set.
+Create a new appliance set.
 Every user is able to create one `portal` appliance set and many `workflow` appliance sets.
-Additionaly **developer** is able to create one `development` appliance set.
+Additionally **developer** is able to create one `development` appliance set.

 ```
 POST /appliance_sets